Why You Need a “Can’t Wait” Card

 Have you heard of the "Can't Wait" card?
 It basically states you have a serious medical condition that requires you to use a bathroom urgently.
-Having one is helpful in establishments where restrooms are not available to the public.
+Having one is helpful in establishments where restrooms are not available to the public.1

-The Restroom Access Act aka Ally’s Law
+The Restroom Access Act, aka Ally’s Law

-The Restroom Access Act was first passed in 2005 in Illinois, making it the first of several states requiring business establishments without public restrooms to provide access to a restroom if a customer suffers from medical conditions, like Inflammatory Bowel Disease (IBD) and IBS, that require them immediate access to a restroom.2 The Illinois law compels businesses to allow persons with certain medical conditions to use “employee only” restrooms, so long as there are three or more employees working at the time.2
+The Restroom Access Act was first passed in 2005 in Illinois.
+This made it the first of several states to require business establishments without public restrooms to provide access to a restroom if a customer suffers from a medical condition that requires them immediate access to a restroom.
+These conditions include inflammatory bowel eisease (IBD) and IBS.2

 In 2004, at 14 years old, Ally was denied access to an employee-only restroom while out shopping with her mother, leading to an embarrassing accident.
-Knowing she was not the only one who had experienced an accident in public due to inaccessibly to a restroom, Ally set out to make change.3
+Knowing she was not the only one who had experienced an accident in public due to inaccessibly to a restroom, Ally set out to make change.4

-At least 15 other states have followed Illinois in passing similar legislation.
-Currently there isn’t a federal version of the Restroom Access Act, but more states are working to pass similar acts.2 The following states have passed Restroom Access Acts: Colorado, Connecticut, Delaware, Illinois, Kentucky, Maryland, Maine, Massachusetts, Michigan, Minnesota, Ohio, Oregon, Tennessee, Texas, Wisconsin, and Washington.3 If you live in one of these states and disclose your medical condition and/or present a “can’t wait” card to a retail establishment and are still denied access to a restroom, it is possible the establishment could be fined.
+In March 2023, 20 other states had followed Illinois in passing similar legislation.
+If you disclose your medical condition and/or present a "Can't Wait" card to a retail establishment and are still denied access to a restroom, it is possible the establishment could be fined.2,4

 If you are denied access to a restroom and have a covered condition under state law, get in touch with your local police department and ask if they can issue a citation to the business.
 If local law enforcement does not enforce the law, contact local and state elected officials.
 You will need to review the law to confirm the enforcing agency.2

-Why You Should Get a “Can’t Wait” Card?
+Why you should get a “Can’t Wait” card

 Being out and about can pose a problem when you are suffering from IBS.
 It may restrict your ability to perform day-to-day activities and have a social life.
 But you shouldn’t have to stay home.